Is an RV Barndominium worth it?

-The team at Carolina Barn design, package, deliver and install your building quickly while keeping your costs as low as possible.
+The team at Carolina Barn designs, packages, delivers, and installs your building quickly while keeping your costs as low as possible.
 In addition, having a solid structure to house your RV gives you time to finish off the interior to your liking as your time and budget allow.

 The base model starts at $14,030, with free delivery and installation.

 Building a barndominium for your RV is an upgrade to the standard RV carports or garages that do little but keep the weather from directly impacting your camper.
 A barndominium provides ample storage space for your RV and camping equipment and gives you extra square footage to have a roomy bathroom, kitchen, or living space that your camper lacks.